grafana/mimir/docs/sources/architecture/alertmanager.md

 ### Sharding

 To achieve horizontal scalability, the Mimir Alertmanager shards work by tenant using the tenant ID.
-To enable sharding, set `--alertmanager.sharding-enabled=true` and configure a KV store backend.
+To enable sharding, set `-alertmanager.sharding-enabled=true` and configure a KV store backend.
 Sharding also requires at least N Alertmanager replicas, where N is equal to the configured replication factor.
 The Alertmanager replicas use the hash ring stored in the KV store to discover their peers.